Skip to content

 fv=pv×(1+rate)nperpmt×((1+rate)nper1)rate

-• In both cases, in the limmit rate=0, fv is given by the equation:
+• For any type, in the special case of rate=0, fv is given by the equation:

 fv=pv(pmt×nper)